-- 1. Meet with your primary treating Health Care Practitioner to discuss whether medical cannabis could treat your symptoms.
-Your health care practitioner will review your medical history, conduct an appropriate physical examination and may require you to undergo medical testing to assess your condition.
+- 1. Meet with your primary healthcare provider to discuss whether medical cannabis could treat your symptoms.
+Your healthcare provider will review your medical history, conduct an appropriate physical examination and may require you to undergo medical testing to assess your condition.

-- 2. Your primary treating Health Care Practitioner may then decide to prescribe medical cannabis as a treatment for your symptoms (or he or she may recommend a different course of treatment) if he or she feels that it is clinically appropriate.
+- 2. Your primary healthcare provider may decide to prescribe medical cannabis as a treatment for your condition (or, he or she may recommend a different course of treatment).

-- 3. To comply with the College’s bylaw, you will be asked to sign a treatment agreement outlining your medical and legal responsibilities with regards to your prescription for medical cannabis.
+- 3. To comply with the College’s bylaw, you will be asked to sign a treatment agreement outlining your medical and legal responsibilities regarding your prescription for medical cannabis.

 Purchasing or Producing Cannabis for Medical Purposes

-The Canadian Government’s regulations related to medical cannabis allow patients to obtain medical cannabis in one of three ways:
+The Canadian Government’s regulations related to medical cannabis allow you, to obtain medical cannabis in one of three ways:

-1. submitting the medical document directly to a licensed commercial producer;
+1. Obtaining medical cannabis from a licensed commercial provider;